-Ružica Gligora with Noelle, explaining the cheeses on the tasting plate.
+Ružica Gligora with Noelle and myself, explaining the cheeses on the tasting plate.

 Waiting for us in Lun..a further half hour drive to the northern tip of the island , was Daniel in his buggy..waiting to take us on a tour of the ancient olive grove where we discovered trees that dated back 2000 years.
 If only these trees could talk!
 There are 52 hectares of these trees, owned by a number of local residents, and the trees are still producing abundantly today..this was so awesome to see!

-A 2000 year old Olive trees of Lun..if only this tree could speak!
+A 2000 year old Olive tree of Lun..if only this tree could speak!

 Driving back along the island to our lunchtime location at Šimuni we were in awe of the scenic view looking across the sea towards the mainland..with the Velebit mountains towering majestically above the bluest sea. we arrived at Didova Kuča (Grandfather’s House) and settled in on the terrace overlooking the sea ready to enjoy the freshest sea-food and Pag lamb dishes.
 We envisaged a long late lunch before heading back to Zadar and we were delighted with the quality, service and most importantly the ambiance.

-Tues 12 Sept BRTONIGLA in ISTRIA The little village of Brtonigla is set on a hill surrounded by vineyards, 5 kms from the sea in Northern Istria.
-Hotel San Rocco, awarded 3 times as Best Small Hotel in Croatia has grown from an old Istrian family property.
-The hotel’s gourmet restaurant is part of the Jeunes Restorateur’s d’Europe group.
+Tues 12 Sept BRTONIGLA in ISTRIA The little village of Brtonigla is set on a hill surrounded by vineyards, 5 km from the sea in Northern Istria.
+Hotel San Rocco awarded 3 times as Best Small Hotel in Croatia has grown from the old Istrian family property.
+The hotel’s gourmet restaurant is part of the Jeunes Restaurateur’s d’Europe group.
 A day to relax and explore the village of Brtonigla, and surrounding environment at your leisure

 September is the month for lovers of seasonal porcini mushooms and truffles.. and above in Motovun at the Fakin Restaurant … superb pasta dishes and Fakin wines!

 Wine tasting at Mateosovic Vineyards…One of Croatia’s finest vineyards is located here in Istria.
-The major wine of Istria is the white Malvasia variety.
-Visit http://matosevic.com/en/ The Malvasia white wines are indigenous to this region, and are produced here at Matošević vineyards to a very high and superb standard.
+The major wine of Istria is the white Malvasia variety. www.matoševic.com The Malvasia white wines are indigenous to this region and are produced here at Matošević vineyards to a very high and superb standard.
 Owner, Ivica Matošević is very cordial, warm and friendly.